-In 2004, At the entrance of the Shiloh Community Park a September 11 Memorial was constructed.
-This monument tells of the many different people and professions that helped in the aftermath of the tragic attacks on September 11, 2001.
-Each side of the memorial represents a different group of people, including police, firefighters, EMS personnel and military personnel, as well as lost loved ones.
+A September 11 Memorial was dedicated at the Shiloh Community Park entrance in 2004 for the many different people and professions that helped in the aftermath of the tragic attacks on September 11, 2001.
+The memorial honors police, firefighters, EMS personnel, military personnel, and lost loved ones.
+We will not forget.

 Shiloh’s history is alive and growing – always looking forward.
 Out of the world of today, will come the history of tomorrow.

 Genesis 49:10 (NASB) “The scepter will not depart from Judah, Nor the ruler’s staff from between his feet, Until Shiloh comes, And to him shall be the obedience of the peoples.”